 In addition to preparing for the 2016 tax filing season and considering the above strategies, it is important to keep in mind the likelihood for comprehensive tax reform for tax year 2017 and beyond.
 You should be patient when making important tax decisions for 2017.
 Steer away from entering into any major transactions based on what the tax law might be.
 To the extent possible, delay any major changes until tax legislation is passed.
 Consult your tax advisor when you are considering these decisions.

-Veterinary Hospitals Association partners with CBIZ MHM, LLC to provide a variety of supplimentary business services to our members.
+Veterinary Hospitals Association partners with CBIZ MHM, LLC to provide a variety of supplementary business services to our members.
 To talk to a tax professional about your clinics' finances, contact your Inside Account Representative today.

 Not a VHA member?
 VHA can provide your veterinary clinic with valuable group purchasing discounts, reliable and ethical cremation, experienced business services, and quality continuing education.
 Learn more here and become a member today!